 Those explorations focused on

-It is very likely that the above scene took place in the village of Doolin, the heart of Clare’s ‘
+An educated guess would say that the above scene took place in the village of Doolin, the heart of Clare’s ‘

 Music aside, any visitor to the area – famous or not – would have plenty more to explore.
 Mary O’Brien of the Irish Landmark Trust knows the area intimately.